gvwilson/sensibleadventures/bookster/booksters-apprentice.md

-Queçenne's jaw dropped as she caught sight of her little sister and the boy she had brought back from Forecastle, looking as though they had been wrestling---or something---on the forest floor.
+Queçenne's jaw dropped as she caught sight of her little sister and the boy she had brought back from Forecastle, looking as though they had been wrestling–or something–on the forest floor.
 All Erileine could think was that she hoped her mother wouldn't see her before she had a chance to clean up.
-She would almost rather be tortured by the Hett...
+She would almost rather be tortured by the Hett…

 Halfway down Slip Street, Erileine turned the wheelbarrow into the narrow lane beside Mamaere Mayeule's.
 The shutters on the kitchen